Gaza war protests at Columbia University: March 13, 2025: Expulsions, degree revocations, and suspensions for Gaza Solidarity Encampment and Hind's Hall student protesters

 The Columbia University Judicial Board (UJB) issued a statement announcing expulsions, multiple-year suspensions, and degree revocations for students involved in the Gaza Solidarity Encampment and Hind's Hall occupation of Hamiltion Hall, two days after Rules Administrator Gregory Wawro announced that hearings had been completed.
 Although these announcements came after the Trump administration demanded this exact kind of punishment, Wawro expressed confidence that the community would "accept the legitimacy of the outcomes, whatever they may be, since we followed our longstanding practices and policies under the Rules."

 Most of the cases had been transferred from the Center for Student Success and Intervention (CSSI)—a body established in 2022 providing fewer protections for students and from which the university outsources the disciplinary process to Debevoise & Plimpton, a private law firm—to the UJB, a body established after the 1968 protests and under the University Senate's purview.

 Columbia punished 22 students, all of whom were cleared of any criminal charges, with expulsions, multiple-year suspensions, or degree revocations.
 Among those Columbia expelled was Grant Miner, a PhD student and president of the Student Workers of Columbia—UAW 2710 union, which was due to begin its contract bargaining with Columbia the next day.
+On March 2, 2026, New York Supreme Court Justice Gerald Lebovits dismissed Columbia's punishment of 22 students, undergraduates and graduates, involved in the Hind's Hall occupation of Hamilton Hall, ruling that Columbia used inadmissible evidence—arrest records sealed in June 2024 when Manhattan District Attorney Alvin Bragg dropped criminal charges against the protesters—in disciplinary hearings later that summer.
+Lebovits called the sanctions against students "arbitrary and capricious" and said they violated university rules and state law.
+Columbia said it was "considering all of its options, including seeking a stay of the order and appealing the decision."

 March 14, 2025: Trump administration issues preconditions for funding negotiations

+Letter to Columbia University interim president Katrina Armstrong and co-chairs of the board of trustees David Greenwald and Claire Shipman containing the Trump administration's list of demands.

 On March 14, Columbia received a letter from the Trump administration listing a number of demands to be met as "a precondition for formal negotiations" for federal funding, after the administration cut $400 million in federal grants and funding.
 The demands included expulsion or multi-year suspensions as punishment for pro-Palestinian demonstrators; a mask ban; the abolishment of the University Judicial Board in order to "centralize all disciplinary processes" under the university president; placing the Middle East, South Asia, and African Studies (MESAAS) department under academic receivership; adopting a controversial definition of antisemitism; and giving campus police "full law enforcement authority", including to make arrests.
 Professor Katherine Franke and others called it a "ransom note".
 Columbia agreed to these demands.